 A person charged with an offence can request that a classification decision be reconsidered after one year.

 Classification Office or Board of Review decisions are regarded as conclusive evidence.
-However, once a year or more has elapsed, a court, at the request of a person charged with an offence under the Films, Videos, and Publications Classification Act 1993, can refer a decision to the Classification Office for reconsideration, or to the Film and Literature Board of Review where it is a decision of the Board's.
+However once a year or more has elapsed, the court, at the request of a person charged with an offence under the Classification Act, can refer a decision (under section 41(2) of the Classification Act) to the Classification Office for reconsideration, or to the Film and Literature Board of Review where it is a decision of the Board.